Stnaire/gulp-yaml-packages/README.md

 When you want to override styles of a library you have basically two solutions :

--  Make a new stylesheet that will be loaded `after` the library one.
+-  Make a new stylesheet that will be loaded after the library one.
 In this file you'll override the parts you want to change.
 -  If your library is coded in `sass` or `less` ou can recompile it after changing some variables.

-When the first one is a obvious, the second one can be trickier than it appear.
+When the first one is obvious, the second one can be trickier than it appear.
 I've came up with the following solution (depending on the language) :

 #### In SASS